elvstejd/timetask/README.md

 ## Features

-- Light/dark mode toggle
-- Live previews
-- Fullscreen mode
-- Cross platform
+- Time your tasks
+- See how many tasks you've completed in the day
+- Get a sound notificacion when the timer ends

+## Roadmap

+- Make the website responsive
+- Have individual users

 ## Getting started